adithyaov/haskell-parser-benchmarks/README.md

       | '(' SUM ')'
 ```

-There are five parsers implemented right now:
+The following parsers are implemented right now:
 - __Handwritten__: A handwritten lexer and recursive ascent parser.
 Even though
   the source position is not used in this example, it is still
   computed because it's a very common requirement for a parser.
 Only